-Educational programs in Addiction Studies prepare students for work in the field of substance abuse including such positions as substance abuse counselors, peer support mentors, researchers, criminal justice professionals and clinical supervisors in both the community and in residential settings.
+Educational programs in Addiction Studies prepare students to work in the field of substance abuse prevention and to counsel individuals and families with drug and/or alcohol problems.
+Professionals work as substance abuse counselors, peer support mentors, researchers, criminal justice professionals and clinical supervisors in both community and residential settings.
 Working with individuals with addictive disorders, the objectives are to eliminate dependence on alcohol or drugs and reduce criminal behaviors associated with illicit substances use.
 Specific proficiencies of the program include skills in assessment, interviewing, counseling and treatment planning within the context of diverse populations.

 Goals and Outcomes

-Program Goals The Addiction Studies certificate program at the University of Michigan Dearborn prepares individuals to support substance abuse prevention and to counsel individuals and families with drug or alcohol problems.
+Program Goals: The Addiction Studies certificate program at the University of Michigan-Dearborn prepares individuals to support substance abuse prevention and to counsel individuals and families with drug or alcohol problems.
 This program will provide instruction in individual and group counseling skills, substance abuse identification methodologies, substance abuse treatment modalities, and substance abuse prevention strategies.
 Upon completion of this certificate program students will be prepared to take the addiction certificate exam.
-The learning outcomes for addiction studies certificate program correspond to the Twelve Core Functions and Global Criteria for Certified Alcohol & Drug Counselor (CADC) defined by the Michigan Certification Board of Addiction Professions (www.mcbap.com).
-Proficiency in these domains will prepare students to sit for the CADC exam.
+The learning outcomes for addiction studies certificate program correspond to the Four Domains, Twelve Core Functions, and Global Criteria for Certified Alcohol & Drug Counselor (CADC) defined by the Michigan Certification Board for Addiction Professionals (www.mcbap.com).
+Proficiency in these areas will prepare students to sit for the CADC exam.
 The coursework will enhance student experience in the field which is also a mandatory requirement for certification.
 Students who complete the Addiction Studies Certificate will learn how to practice the following in health care settings:

 - SCREENING: The process by which the client is determined appropriate and eligible for admission to a particular program.